litman90/litman90.github.io/content/authors/admin/_index.md

 ---
-Yair Litman is a dedicated theoretical chemist at the Yusuf Hamied Department of Chemistry (University of Cambridge) with a passion for solving complex problems at the interface of chemistry, physics, and materials science.
+Yair Litman is a dedicated theoretical chemist working at the Yusuf Hamied Department of Chemistry (University of Cambridge) with a passion for solving complex problems at the interface of chemistry, physics, and materials science.
 {style="text-align: justify;"}